SteeltoeOSS/Samples/MusicStore/README.md

 https://github.com/SteeltoeOSS/musicStore-config.git

 Each of the `push*.*` scripts `dotnet publish` the MusicStore service targeting the `framework` and `runtime` you specify.
 They then push the MusicStore service using the appropriate CloudFoundry manifest found in the projects directory (e.g. `manifest-windows.yml`, `manifest.yml` ).

+Note: If you are using self-signed certificates it is possible that you might run into SSL certificate validation issues when pushing these apps.
+The simplest way to fix this:

+1. Disable certificate validation for the Spring Cloud Config Client.
+You can do this by editing `appsettings.json` and add `spring:cloud:config:validate_certificates=false`.
+You will need to do this for each of the applications.

 # Known Limitations